kant-ai/bandsaw/docs/user_guide.md

 with the task, an execution object containing the tasks arguments and a list of advices, called the "advice chain", that should be used for advising the execution.

+Each session has a unique `session_id` that is derived from its task, the execution of the task and the current `run_id`.
+This makes sure, that the same task with the same arguments yields different session ids across multiple runs.

 #### before() executing a task.
 The session calls the `before()` methods of all advices one after another in the order that the advices are defined in the advice chain.
 Each `Advice` has to tell the session